 Join our growing team of volunteers and help bring the positive benefits of therapy dogs to children with autism.
 Paws and Pals volunteers work side-by-side with The Help Group’s highly qualified teams of educators, aides and therapists to bring the positive rewards of pet intervention to young people.
 Volunteers are dedicated to fostering the potential of each child and engaging them in creative ways to maximize learning.

-Volunteers and their pets are certified by the nationally-recognized organization, Therapy Dogs Inc. and commit to visiting for two hours, once a week, in a variety of schools and programs offered year-round at The Help Group.
+Volunteers and their pets are certified by the nationally-recognized organization, The Alliance of Therapy Dogs. and commit to visiting for two hours, once a week, in a variety of schools and programs offered year-round at The Help Group.
 Prior experience in settings with children is preferred.

 To learn more about the program or how to become a Paws and Pals volunteer, please fill out the form below or contact Ann Avidor, Volunteer Coordinator, at 818.779.5233 or Lisa Manafian, Special Projects Coordinator, at 818.779.5212.